ecklf/tailwindcss-radix/README.md

 #### Accessing parent state

-Sometimes we want to access state in the child of the trigger element.
-This can be achieved by adding the `group` class to the parent element and the `group-*` variants on the child element.
+When you need to style an element based on the state of a parent element, mark the parent with the `group` class and style the target with `group-radix-*` modifiers.

 Example usage of a conditional transform for a Radix `Accordion`: